cyverse-de/cyverse-de.github.io/api/endpoints/fileio.md

 This will result is the file contents being printed out to stdout.
 Redirect to a file to actually get the file.

+When using fileio/download, it's always downloaded as an attachment and the content-type is always application/octet-stream.
+When using display-download, attachment is a parameter that can be passed along.

-This endpoint delegates to data-info's GET /data/path/:zone/:path endpoint, with some processing.
+These endpoints delegate to data-info's GET /data/path/:zone/:path endpoint, with some processing.

 ## Uploading